nw-wind/SmartDelay/README.md

 The method Wait() returns the waiting time and reset the internal timer.
 It is useful to hold the timer.
 It prevents the method Now() to work.

 The method Reset() drops internal timer with no action.
 The next call of Now() returns True.

+The method Stop() diallow Now to return True.

+The mothod Start() allow Now to work.